ztachip/ztachip/Documentation/HardwareDesign.md

 - [alu](../HW/src/alu/alu.vhd) may produce results as 32-bit accumulator, save these values to [xregister_file](../HW/src/pcore/xregister_file.vhd).

-- [alu](../HW/src/alu/alu.vhd) may produce results as 16-bit vector.
+- [alu](../HW/src/alu/alu.vhd) may produce results as 12-bit word vector.
 Save these results back to [register_bank](../HW/src/pcore/register_bank.vhd).

 Since all the functions above are simultaneously performed in one single VLIW instruction, the